 We are big supporters of vacation rentals and they’re a great way to immerse in the town experience.
-We enjoyed a great VRBO rental up in the Olympic Mountains for our annual family reunion; we’ve leveraged AirBNB and Mister BNB for city breaks; and most recently had a great vacation condo on the beach in St Augustine.
+We enjoyed a great VRBO rental up in the Olympic Mountains for our annual family reunion; we’ve leveraged AirBNB and Vacasa for city breaks and mountain escapes; and we’ve had great vacation condos on the beach in St Augustine before we moved here.
 Vacation rentals are great because you feel like you’re at home each day.
 Also, you can usually get a good deal for a longer stay.

-Cost of a Vacation Rental: from an average of $70/day to averaging $300/day, vacation rentails will vary greatly depending on dates, rental quality, demand, and length of stay.
+Cost of a Vacation Rental: from an average of $70/day to more than $300/day, vacation rentals will vary greatly depending on dates, rental quality, demand, and length of stay.

-Note: VRBO/HomeAway properties are all just for the renter.
-AirBNB/Mister BNB are shared space rentals, so you’ll probably be interacting with the hosts/owners.
+Note: VRBO or Vacasa properties are all just for the renter.
+AirBNB/Mister BNB include shared space rentals, so you’ll probably be interacting with the hosts/owners.
 What’s your preference?

 Hotels at the Beach